Linda Sarhan has been a freelance writer and researcher for 20+ years and has a B.A. in English and creative writing.

-Non-Alcoholic Drink Ideas for St. Patrick's Day
+Non-Alcoholic Drink Options for St. Paddy's Day

 St. Patrick's Day is known for its parties, green beer, and cocktails.
 However, did you know that there are several non-alcoholic drink recipes out there that will help you get into the spirit of the holiday without drinking any alcohol at all?

-Having non-alcoholic drink options during a holiday where drinking is one of the main pastimes is a great option for children and overall family fun.
+Having non-alcoholic drink options during a holiday where drinking is one of the main pastimes is a great idea for children and overall family fun.
 It is also perfect for those who have decided to be a designated driver to help their friends or family get home safely.
 Festive non-alcoholic drinks can help any non-drinkers feel that they are also a part of the holiday celebration.

 This is always a delicious treat for both the young and the old.
 Whether you are just looking for a festive shake or a way to bond with the family, the Shamrock Shake is quick and easy to make.